ingorohlfing/RMarkdown-dance-of-the-formats/README.md

 When you have an Rmd file like [this one](Rmd_to_R_script.Rmd) and want to turn it into an R script, you need `knitr::purl()`.
-You can convert an Rmd file into an R script in *three different ways*, depending on how much info you want to preserve.
-This can be specified with the `documentation` argument where
+You can convert an Rmd file into an R script in *three different ways*, depending on how much information you want to preserve.
+This can be specified with the `documentation` argument where:

 -   `0`: plain code;
 -   `1`: plain code + chunk settings;
 -   `2`: the complete Rmd file, just in a different format.

-### Rmd => plain code
+### Rmd =&gt; plain code

 This command reduces [the Rmd file](Rmd_to_R_script.Rmd) to [an R script only with code and annotations](just_code_0.R).
-Since the identifying information is part of the Rmd header, this information is gone now as is all tex.
+Since the identifying information is part of the Rmd header, this information is now gone, as is all text.

 ``` r
 knitr::purl(input = "Rmd_to_R_script.Rmd",